Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   )
 ]

+#Block(color: yellow)[
+  *Key insight:*
+  Boolean algebra provides the _perfect mathematical model_ for combinational circuits.
+  Every gate, every circuit, every processor follows these algebraic laws.
+  Sequential circuits add time and state, requiring flip-flops and temporal reasoning.
+]

 #Block(color: blue)[
-  *Critical insights:*
-  - Boolean algebra describes combinational circuits perfectly
-  - Sequential circuits require state machines and temporal logic
-  - Real hardware has timing, power, and reliability constraints
-  - Minimization involves trade-offs between speed, area, and power ]
+  *From theory to silicon:*
+  We've seen how abstract Boolean algebra (1854) connects to physical circuits (transistors, gates, propagation delays).
+  This is the bridge from mathematics to the processors running everything in the digital world.
+]

 = The Journey Complete
 #focus-slide()

-== From Zero to Hero: What You've Mastered
+== What You've Mastered

-#Block(color: green)[
-  *Congratulations!* You've journeyed from abstract algebra to real silicon.

-  Let's appreciate what you can now do that seemed impossible at the start:
-]

 #grid(
   columns: 2,